 We’ll come up with an outline for what we can suggest.
-That might include a stage in an official Tour de France car, a Tour de France helicopter experience, access to the start village and stage finish or VIP finish hospitality on the Champs Élysées.
+That might include a stage in an official Tour de France car, a Tour de France helicopter experience, access to the start village and stage finish or VIP finish hospitality.

 We can also create special packages that put together different trips and experiences.
 There are some great options for those that aren’t riding too.